gl0wyy/LetsHack/love-windows.md

 ### I scanned the local machine 127.0.0.1 and saw the vote login page again - I then scanned the /admin/home.php
 ![2](https://user-images.githubusercontent.com/98056797/152441774-d9479190-07fa-4193-98ba-cbd290a501ea.PNG)

 ### I could now see the content of the admin dashboard but was unable to do anything else.
-I decided to scan some of the other HTTP ports and found this
+I decided to scan some of the other HTTP ports and found admin credentials
 ![1](https://user-images.githubusercontent.com/98056797/152441887-cd738da5-5f8b-4cf3-974a-7ff7cac88681.PNG)

 ### I logged into the admin page with the credentials found